 Invoicing for the self-employed

-Cloud invoicing solutions, as they are available in countless variants today, address not only companies, but also freelancers and the self-employed who need to charge their services and projects professionally.
-You can automate the most important invoicing processes and take care of the correct structure of the invoices and compliance with legal regulations.
+Cloud invoicing solutions, available in countless variants today, address not only companies.
+But also freelancers and the self-employed who need to charge their services and projects professionally.
+You can automate the most important invoicing processes.
+And take care of the correct structure of the invoices and compliance with legal regulations.
 If you are looking for an intuitive and feature-rich billing software, we recommend Debitoor from Berlin, a sophisticated SaaS service developed in the German capital that scores with an intuitive UI.

 An interesting alternative to Debitoor, also developed in Germany, is Papierkram.
 Specifically adressed to the needs of freelancers and the self-employed, the web tool helps to efficiently carry out tedious office tasks.
 The main functions include master data management, quotation and invoicing, time tracking, document management and accounting.